Skip Navigation

 Annotation: This brochure for parents focuses on the importance of good oral health care at any age.
 Topics include dental caries, periodontal disease, fluoride, dental sealants, oral health care for infants and young children, self-care and prevention, and visiting the dentist.
 The brochure is available in English and Spanish.

-Keywords: Child health, Dental care, Dental hygiene, Educational materials, Fluorides, Infant health, Nutrition, Oral health, Prenatal care, Spanish language materials, Young children
+Keywords: Child health, Dental hygiene, Educational materials, Fluorides, Infant health, Nutrition, Oral health, Oral health care, Prenatal care, Spanish language materials, Young children

 National Institute of Child Health and Human Development.
 2004.
 Managing gestational diabetes: A patient's guide to a healthy pregnancy.
 Bethesda, MD: National Institute of Child Health and Human Development, 45 pp.